oat-sa/taohub-user-guide/User Guide 3.3/Tests/test-settings.md

 Check the *Allow Comment* box if the test-taker may provide explanations for responses, or leave feedback for the test.

-Check the *Allow Skipping* box to allow the test-taker to pass on answering questions within the test part.
+If configured on the server, the *Allow Skipping* box will be visible.
+This setting will allow the test-taker to pass on answering questions within the test part if checked.

 Check the *Validate responses* box if only responses which are valid should be accepted.
 If this box is checked, constraints governing the test-taker's response (such as if the minimum and maximum choices specified for that question have been given) will be checked before the test-taker can proceed to the next question.